 Parducci Group: Forest Ecology and Palaeogenetics

-We are interested in understanding the relationships existing between forest biodiversity and climate change in the past.
-Focusing on forest tree species in northern Europe, we study population dynamics, community change and species survival by combining genetic and genomic tools with palaecological and climatic data.
+I am interested in understanding the relationships existing between forest biodiversity and climate change in the past.
+Focusing on forest species in northern Europe, I study species, population and community change as well as species survival by combining modern and ancient genetic and genomic tools with palaecological and climatic data.

 Our research is financed by the Swedish Reserch Council (Vetenskapsrådet, VR),the Swedish Research Council for Sustainable Development (Formas), the Carl Tryggers Foundation and the Swedish Plant Geography Society (SVS).